 Radio Frequency Quadrupole

-The Radio Frequency Quadrupole (RFQ) is designed to accelerate ions beam of A/q 6 from 8keV/A to 180keV/A at low operating frequency of 48.5MHz in continuous wave (cw) mode to preserve beam intensity.
+The Radio Frequency Quadrupole (RFQ) is designed to accelerate ions beam of A/q 6 from 8keV/A to 180keV/A at the low operating frequency of 48.5MHz in continuous-wave (CW) mode to preserve beam intensity.
 A rod-type structure has been selected in our case because the dimension of the RFQ cavity has become smaller.
-Further the design and tuning of this type of RFQ are expected to be much simpler than vane-type RFQs.
+Further, the design and tuning of this type of RFQ are expected to be much simpler than vane-type RFQs.
 We adopted the "linear /2-RFQ" structure that was originally proposed in 1985 by a group of Frankfurt University.
-In order to further reduce the total length of the structure, the buncher and shaper sections were completely eliminated, instead a three-harmonic saw-tooth multi harmonic buncher has been placed ahead of RFQ.
-The RFQ electrode structure is 2.536m long and 4-rods are supported by 8 stems on 50mm thick copper base plate and the minimum aperture is 12mm, a 3D model and assembled photo is shown in figure 1.
+To further reduce the total length of the structure, the buncher and shaper sections were eliminated, instead, a three-harmonic saw-tooth multi harmonic buncher has been placed ahead of RFQ.
+The RFQ electrode structure is 2.536m long and 4-rods are supported by 8 stems on a 50mm thick copper base plate and the minimum aperture is 12mm, a 3D model and the assembled photo is shown in the figure 1.
 RFQ structure consists of precisely machined modulated copper vanes mounted on copper vane posts.

 Figure 1: (left) A 3D CAD model view of the RFQ (right) RFQ inside view after Assembly

-Whole assembly is done on copper base plates mounted inside copper plated stainless steel vacuum housing.
-For the ease of fabrication, the vacuum housing and the base plate, both have been made in two parts and assembled together.
-The vanes and the vane posts have cooling holes for circulation of water during high power operation.
+The whole assembly is done on copper base plates mounted inside copper-plated stainless steel vacuum housing.
+For ease of fabrication, the vacuum housing, and the base plate, both have been made in two parts and assembled.
+The vanes and the vane posts have cooling holes for the circulation of water during high power operations.
 The cooling of base plates and vacuum chambers is done by mounting cooling plates on their outside surface.

 Table 1: Key design parameters of the 4-rod Radio Frequency Quadrupole